skosch/YinYangFit/docs/source/index.markdown

 10. YinYangFit, the tool (check back soon!)
 3. Appendix: [Exisiting letterfitting tools](#existing_tools) -->

+<h2 class="nonumber">Intended audience</h2>

+I have tried to write for a general audience whenever possible, with links for in-depth reading in the margin, but previous experience with type design, computational neuroscience and deep learning is helpful.

 <h2 class="nonumber">Abstract</h2>

 Adjusting letter distances to be visually pleasing is a challenging and time-consuming task.
-As existing tools are too basic to reliably handle the infinite variety of typefaces, designers have to mostly rely on their intuitive judgment.
+As existing tools are too primitive to reliably handle the infinite variety of typefaces, designers have to mostly rely on their intuitive judgment.
 The model presented here is the first one developed from basic principles